EudesGuzman/introduction-to-js/exercises/11-Create-a-new-function/README.md

 # `11` Creating a New Function

-As you know, functions are a useful block of code that can be reused as many times as you need.
-In the last exercise, you had a function that received two arguments (two inputs) and returned their sum.
+As you know, functions are a useful block of code that you can re-use as many times as you wish.
+In the last exercise, you had a function that received two parameters (two inputs) and returned the sum of those.

 Like this:
 ```js